NodixBlockchain/grammar/README.md

 	call release_zone_ref on hash_list->new_file

-	input : tx->"txid" as hash
+	get : tx->"txid" as hash

 	use : tx->"fileDef" as 0x00000400